sim1222/UxPlay/README.txt

     you may need to get some of them (in particular gstreamer1-libav) from [rpmfusion.org](https://rpmfusion.org) (which provides packages
     including plugins that RedHat does not ship for license reasons).
+    *\[In recent **Fedora**, the libav plugin package is renamed to "gstreamer1-plugin-libav"; this is supplied by RedHat, and instead the code it needs, but which RedHat does not provide, is in the package ffmpeg-libs from rpmfusion.org\]*.

 -   **OpenSUSE:** (sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel (+ libX11-devel for fullscreen X11,